Consult a Doctor

 Health financing also involves ensuring affordability and accessibility of health care, equity in access to medical services, and guarantee financial risk.
 The funding of health care in Nigeria is inadequate, with budgetary provision hardly exceeding 3% of the nation’s total budget.

-• Beneficiary/Enrollee: A person who has enrolled with NHIS and by being up to date with payment of premium is entitled to cover by NHIS.
+• Beneficiary/Enrollee: A person who has enrolled with NHIS and by being up-to-date with payment of premiums is entitled to covered by NHIS.

 • Capitation: Payment to a primary care provider by the HMO on behalf of the contributor for services to be rendered.
-Its made regularly and in advance irrespective of utilization.
+It is made regularly and in advances irrespective of utilization.

 • Benefit Package: These are services that the NHIS defines as within its scope of coverage.
-NHIS contract limits coverage to these services
+The NHIS contract limits coverage to these services.

 • Fee-For-Service (FFS): Payment made by the HMO to secondary or tertiary healthcare providers that render services on referral from accredited healthcare providers.
 Primary healthcare providers can also be paid FFS for emergency cases.

-• Co-Insurance: Part-payment made by the enrollee for treatment or Investigations covered under partial exclusion list while the HMO pays the balance
+• Co-Insurance: Part-payment made by the enrollee for treatment or investigations covered under the partial exclusion list while the HMO pays the balance

 The objectives of NHIS include;